MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-iso27001-guidance.md

 #### Log alerts

-To indicate problems in real time, you may set up alerts for Azure Local systems, using pre-existing sample log queries such as average server CPU, available memory, available volume capacity and more.
+To indicate problems in real time, set up alerts for Azure Local, using pre-existing sample log queries such as average server CPU, available memory, available volume capacity and more.
 Learn more at [Set up alerts for Azure Local systems](/azure-stack/hci/manage/setup-hci-system-alerts).

 #### Metric alerts